BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Fact Checked by Shannon Simcox

-• Ready for your first prenatal visit?
-It’s important you feel comfortable and supported with your ob-gyn or midwife practice; you’re going to be on this journey together for the next few months!
+• Prenatal visit: Ready for your first prenatal checkup?
+It could be happening this week!
+It’s important you feel comfortable and supported by your ob-gyn or midwife; you’re going to be on this journey together for the next few months!

-• If you haven’t had an early ultrasound yet, it could be happening in the next few days!
-That sweet pitter-patter sound of baby’s heartbeat will make your heart swell.
+• Testing: If you haven’t had an early ultrasound yet, it could be happening in the next few days!
+That sweet pitter-patter sound of cardiac activity will make your heart swell.

 Video Highlights at 8 Weeks